Flushing & Locking Practices

 CNSA recommends training and competency is essential for the management of Peripheral Intravenous Cannulas (PIVC) and Central Venous Access Devices (CVAD) (27-36) and should include -

-• Dressing and PIVC/CVAD securement practices that prevent catheter migration cannula dislodgement and maintain the tip position (30,37,38).
+- Dressing and PIVC/CVAD securement practices that maintain the tip position and prevent catheter migration or cannula dislodgement (31, 38, 39).

-• Needleless connector – completing the flushing and locking practice with the appropriate clamping-disconnection technique according to the type of needleless connector: negative, positive, neutral or anti-reflux (9,12,24,27,28,30,39-42)
+- Needleless connector – completing the flushing and locking practice with the appropriate clamp disconnection sequence according to the type of needleless connector: negative, positive, neutral or anti-reflux (9, 12, 24, 28, 29, 31, 40-43)

 2. Regular flushing practices:

-CNSA recommends Peripheral Intravenous Cannulas and Central Venous Access Devices should be flushed at regular intervals because flushing facilitates the removal of intraluminal blood components which potentially lead to thrombotic occlusions and drug residues to reduce the risk of contact between incompatible solutions (43)
+CNSA recommends PIVCs and CVADs should be flushed at regular intervals because flushing facilitates the removal of intraluminal blood components which potentially lead to thrombotic occlusions and reduces the risk of contact between incompatible solutions from drug residues (44)

 3. Pulsatile or start-stop technique:

-CNSA recommends to instil flushing and locking solutions using the appropriate technique for Peripheral Intravenous Catheters and Central Venous Access Devices to clear the device of medications and solutions and complete with the appropriate technique to maintain positive pressure to prevent blood reflux into the catheter/cannula tip (9,12,24,27,28,30,31,34,39-42,44-47).
+CNSA recommends to instil flushing and locking solutions using the appropriate technique for PIVCs and CVADs to clear the device of medications and solutions and complete with the appropriate clamp disconnection sequence according to the type of needleless connector to maintain a positive pressure and reduce the risk of at the catheter/cannula tip (9, 12, 24, 28, 29, 31, 32, 35, 40-43, 45-48).

 4. Consistent flushing and locking practices: